hrosicka/hrosicka/README.md

 ### 🧮 Calculators
 - [**Simple Calculator:**](https://github.com/hrosicka/SimpleCalculator) Perform basic ➕➖ arithmetic ✖️➗ operations, maintain a history of your calculations, and save results for later use – all within the user-friendly Calculator.
+- [**Simple Kivy Calculator:**](https://github.com/hrosicka/KiviCalculator) This calculator 🧮 is a simple yet powerful calculator application built with the Kivy framework.
+It supports basic arithmetic operations, offers a clean and responsive interface, and ensures accurate calculations for everyday needs.
+Perfect for learning or quick calculations! 🚀
 - [**Java Calculator Galaxy:**](https://github.com/hrosicka/JavaCalcGalaxy) Looking for fun with programming and calculators?
 Then you're in the right place!
 This repository contains a collection of simple calculators in Java, perfect for beginners who want to dive into the world of programming.

 ### 🧠 Math application